 - Casa Adelante: a supportive housing program that provides 29 units of permanently affordable apartments for transitional age youth and parenting youth.

 - Castro Youth Housing Initiative (CYHI): a two-year scattered-site housing program for young people who identify as LGBTQ including our housing program for transgender youth.

 - Assisted Care: congregate site housing with onsite specialty services for young people who are HIV positive and HIV vulnerable

 - LEASE: scattered-site housing for former foster youth.

-- Edward II, Ellis Street Apartments, and Routz: long-term supportive housing with on-site case management; with a focus on young people with mental illness at Routz.
+- Edward II and Routz: long-term supportive housing with on-site case management; with a focus on young people with mental illness at Routz.